Inspecting New Builds in Frisco: Common Builder Oversights

 2. HVAC System Shortcuts

 Heating and cooling systems are often installed hastily to meet project timelines.
-Common issues include undersized ductwork, improper sealing of ducts, or incorrect thermostat placement (like near a sunny window, skewing temperature readings).
+Common issues include improper ductwork, poor sealing of ducts, or incorrect thermostat placement (like near a sunny window, skewing temperature readings).
 I’ve also found furnaces or AC units that weren’t properly tested, leading to inefficiencies or breakdowns soon after move-in.
-A thorough inspection verifies that the HVAC system is sized correctly, installed per manufacturer specs, and operating efficiently.
+A thorough inspection verifies that the HVAC system is working correctly, installed per manufacturer specs, and operating efficiently.

 3. Plumbing Leaks and Poor Installation